-Found 0 - 10 results of 54 programs matching keyword " marine life"
+Found 0 - 10 results of 57 programs matching keyword " marine life"

+A dozen whales, different species and ages, have washed up recently on nearly 300 miles of Northern California coastline.
+While this is not a record, it's still alarming.
+Why is it happening?
+Bay Area scientists are considering factors such as environmental changes, food distribution, shipping, ocean currents, and predator behavior.
+Meet staff from the California Academy of Sciences, Mission Science Workshop, and the Exploratorium, and explore evidence leading to and hypotheses about these tragic events.
+On January 30, 2015, the Exploratorium Lab hosted its fifth annual Science of Cocktails event.
+More than 1,200 guests sipped creative concoctions; explored the biology, chemistry, and physics of craft cocktails; and enjoyed the museum's hands-on exhibits and activities.
+Catch one of the After Dark: Sexplorations highlights from February 6, 2014!
+Watch as Exploratorium Biologists, Karli Woodward and Caitlin Johnson demonstrate a live sea urchin fertilization.
 This buoy will be anchored near the Exploratorium for six months, monitoring the acid levels of the bay and transmitting data to NOAA via satellite.
 This research will give NOAA scientists a better understanding of how the rising acid levels in the ocean are affecting very diverse things such as fish behavior, larvae development, and even plankton.
 In February 2013, Curiosity drilled into a rock called "John Klein" and then analyzed the sample material with its on-board scientific instruments.
 On March 12, NASA announced that the analyses show conditions on Mars were once favorable for life!
 Join us to learn more about this breakthrough discovery.
 Riotously colorful bacteria and mobile mosses meet carnivorous plants and rotting carcasses in this impressionistic journey through the Life Sciences area at the Exploratorium.
 Tardigrades are amazing creatures that can withstand the most extreme conditions on Earth, as well as the vacuum of space!
 This unique and charismatic animal has the ability to survive in a variety of situations.
 In today's program, Exploratorium scientist Karen Kalumuck will continue our programming about life in extreme environments as it relates to the search for 'habitability' on Mars.
 In today's program, Exploratorium scientists Paul Doherty and Karen Kalumuck will look at examples of life in extreme environments on Earth.
 As Mars is an extreme environment, the question remains-could it have supported any form of microbial life?
 Why is water, or evidence of water, so important to the Mars missions?

 Join Exploratorium scientists Ron Hipschman and Karen Kalumuck as they examine water as one of the building blocks for life and what previous Mars missions have discovered about water on the red planet.
 Virtual worlds have physics.
 In this exhibit a visitor knocks over a small domino which knocks over a larger domino and so on down an exponentially growing line of dominoes which all the while obey the laws of physics.
-Virtual Worlds are social spaces--music and dancing are ubiquitous, and so we made an exhibit that mixes a unique color for every avatar into a blend of colors when they dance together.
-Watch highlights from our live webcasts with the E/V Nautilus as she explored the Mediterranean and Black Seas searching for shipwreck, deep sea vents and the communities of organisms that live in these extreme environments.
-Join the Exploratorium crew on a visit to the Scripps Institution of Oceanography, where we will learn more about the ecological impact of plastic debris in the North Pacific Gyre.